nikoksr/doppler-go/README.md

 doppler-go is a Go client for the [Doppler](https://www.doppler.com/) API.
 It provides a simple and easy to use interface for interacting with the [Doppler API](https://docs.doppler.com/reference/api).

+The base design is heavily inspired by the [Stripe Go client](https://github.com/stripe/stripe-go), yet there are still some distinct differences.

 ## Stability <a id="stability"></a>

 This project is currently in an early stage of development.
 I have not yet confirmed the functionality of all endpoints through extensive end-to-end testing.
 Therefore, I cannot guarantee for any stability or correctness.